choral-lang/website/web/index.md

 ## What advantages does Choral bring?

 - Choral saves you time.
-In our first use cases, Choral reduced the lines of code that we had to write from 50% up to almost 400%.
+In our first use cases, Choral reduced the lines of code that we had to write to implement choreographies from 50% up to almost 400%.
 - Choral makes your coordination code safer.
   * Its compiler takes care of implementing the local behaviour of each participant for you.
 Implementing correct local behaviour manually is hard.
   * It prevents entire classes of errors in the implementation of a choreography, like distributed programs performing incompatible communication actions and wrong pre-/post-processing of data.